 - A Mint alternative for manual budgeting.

-You are never stuck because a bank integration breaks.
-The app still works as a manual budgeting tool and budget calculator even if you choose not to link anything.
+You are never stuck waiting on third-party account connections.
+The app still works as a manual budgeting tool and budget calculator from day one.

 Koody vs. Hardcore Zero-Based Budgeting Apps